Current Faculty

 845-758-7398 | [email protected]

-Richard is a founding member of the editorial team at American Purpose magazine and presents its weekly Bookstack podcast.
-He writes regularly for publications including the Wall Street Journal, the Washington Post and the New York Times, and has made numerous appearances on CNN, Spectrum News, the BBC, RTÉ and other broadcasters.
-Richard is a Fellow of the Royal Historical Society and has held the Eugene Meyer Chair of British History and Culture at Bard since 2010. -
+Richard teaches British, American, and international history.
+He is the author of eight books, two coauthored books, and three coedited volumes, with recent publications including The Dillon Era, Schlesinger: The Imperial Historian, Reagan, and Thatcher, and (coedited with Nigel Ashton) a festschrift in honor of David Reynolds, who was his PhD adviser at the University of Cambridge.
+Richard is a contributing editor at American Purpose and hosts its Bookstack podcast.
+He writes regularly for publications including the Wall Street Journal, the Washington Post, and the New York Times, and has made numerous appearances on CNN, Spectrum News, the BBC, RTÉ, and other broadcasters.
+Richard is a fellow of the Royal Historical Society and has held the Eugene Meyer Chair at Bard since 2010. -

-Lyford Paterson Edwards and Helen Gray Edwards, Professor of Historical Studies
+Senior Adviser to the President; Lyford Paterson Edwards and Helen Gray Edwards Professor of Historical Studies

 B.A., Cornell University; M.A., Ph.D., University of Chicago.
 Specialization: U.S. social and cultural history, with emphasis on urban and African American history.
 Fellowships: Danforth-Compton, Josephine de Karman, University of Chicago Trustees, and New York State African-American Research Institute.
 Frederick Douglass Award, Association for the Study of Afro-American Life and History (Sullivan County, New York, chapter).
 Author of Freedom's Gardener: James F. Brown, Horticulture, and the Hudson Valley in Antebellum America (2012); Mighty Change, Tall Within: Black Identity in the Hudson Valley (2003); "Lord, Please Don't Take Me in August": African Americans in Newport and Saratoga Springs (1999).
 Speaker in the Humanities, New York Council for the Humanities (2003–11).
 Member, New York Academy of History (since 2006).
 NEH Fellow/Schomburg Center Scholar-in-Residence (2014–15).
 At Bard since 1985.